Barn Owl: Spiritual Meaning, Dream Meaning, Symbolism & More

 This is a common theme amongst many religions, and the silent flight of the owl often represents the journey between life and death and the unknown knowledge from behind the veil.

-People saw the goddess Cailleach as a clairvoyant, and a seeker of truths and can help one uncover deceptions by those who wish to harm you.
 Because barn owls have superior sight and hearing even compared to other owls, they are most revered and can sense that which is unspoken.
 They uncover the real truth behind people’s lies.

 The Welsh goddess Arianrhod is able to shapeshift into the form of an owl and uses the sight of the owls to see deep into the human soul to discover one’s true intentions.
-She gives comfort and healing to those who seek it from her as well as knowledge to those on a spiritual journey.

 The representation of the owl heavily links with that of the triple goddess, the three elements of femininity and spirituality.
 The owl links to the crone, that of wisdom, elder knowledge, and fortitude.